Circulation of Materials: Borrower's Policy

 f.
 Voter registration

 g.
-Insurance card
+Current insurance card

 h.
 Hunting/fishing license

 i.
-Bank statement
+Bank statement or bank statement viewed online

-B. Non-resident cards are available for a fee*, however, if a non- county resident shows proof of Yuma County property ownership, the fee will not apply.
+B. Non-resident cards are available for a fee*, however, if a non-county resident shows proof of Yuma County property ownership, the fee will not apply.
 Applicants must present photo ID that shows current permanent mailing address.
 (The non-resident fee may be waived for volunteers upon Management’s recommendation.)

-E. For a fee*, the Library District replaces lost adult and juvenile borrower cards.
+D. For a fee*, the Library District replaces lost adult and juvenile borrower cards.

 F. The Library District reserves the right to limit the number of books to be checked out on a given subject.

-III.
+IIV.
 Circulation of Materials:

 A maximum of two (2) renewals are allowed.
 Items may not be renewed a third time.
 Renewals will be disallowed if item has a hold.